TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-release-ready.md

 # Infinisheet Types

-{% include candid-image.html src="/assets/images/infinisheet/module-architecture.svg" alt="InfiniSheet Architecture" %}
+{% include candid-image.html src="/assets/images/infinisheet/infinisheet-types-architecture.svg" alt="InfiniSheet Architecture" %}

-If I'm going to achieve the full InfiniSheet vision, I need to extract common types like `SpreadsheetData` and move them into a common interface package. `SpreadsheetData` has a dependency on `ItemOffsetMapping` which is defined in `react-virtual-scroll`.
+If I'm going to achieve the full InfiniSheet vision, I need to extract common types like `SpreadsheetData` and move them into a common interface package.

+`SpreadsheetData` has a dependency on `ItemOffsetMapping` which is defined in `react-virtual-scroll`.
 That will need to move too.
 To keep things simple, I'm going to define a single `infinisheet-types` package for all common interfaces.

 If I know I need to do a major refactor of the API surface area, I should do it before I release rather than after.

 ## ItemOffsetMapping

 I created a stub `infinisheet-types` package following the [same recipe]({% link _posts/2024-09-09-react-spreadsheet.md %}) as `react-spreadsheet`.
-Although, there are lots more stub config files to copy now.
+Although there are lots more stub config files to copy now.

 I moved `ItemOffsetMapping`, `FixedSizeItemOffsetMapping` and `VariableSizeItemOffsetMapping` there from `react-virtual-scroll`.
 I'm not limiting myself entirely to interfaces.
 I'm also including small bits of support code where they make sense.
 I want to minimize complexity for those using `react-virtual-scroll` stand alone.